Surfoo/geocaching-php-sdk/README.md

 You can find an example of implementation (with OAuth 2) in this repository: https://github.com/Surfoo/geocaching-api-demo

-## Usage Guide
+## Documentation

-See [`USAGE.md`](./USAGE.md) for detailed usage instructions, including:

-- Basic usage examples
-- Complete API method reference
-- HTTP logging configuration
+Start with [`docs/README.md`](./docs/README.md) for getting started, authentication, configuration, reliability patterns, and domain-by-domain API examples.

 ## HTTP Request/Response Logging